Students with children

 Due to your state of health during pregnancy, you can submit an application for disadvantage compensation for examinations to the examination board of your degree program.

 If there are health problems due to pregnancy that occur during the exam, the exam may be interrupted.
-An application to cancel the examination must be submitted immediately, i.e. without undue delay, in writing with proof to the Examinations Office.
+An application to cancel the examination must be submitted immediately, i.e. without undue delay, in writing with proof to the Student Management.
 The decision about the cancellation of an abandoned examination is made by the responsible examination board.

 Detailed information can be found in the Leitfaden für Mutterschutz (Maternity protection guidelines).